CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

 You will be able to give your objects a hierarchy in your scene, allowing another way of controlling your pieces (Unique Video Reference: _CP_CBC)

+# Managing Your Chess Scene Assets

+In this video (objectives)…

+Decide how we can manage our materials.
+Creating materials in one blend file.
+Each project will have a different way of handling materials depending on it's size and scope.

+Materials In Our Project

+32 Pieces: Black & White.
+Board: Black & White & Wooden Surround.
+5 Materials in the project.
+We're going to assign materials in a Chess Scene Blend file.

+After watching (learning outcomes)…

+You will understand that pausing and taking note of your project, thinking about how it is developing and how you might need to re organise your project are it gets larger.

+(Unique Video Reference: _CP_CBC)

 # Introduction To Empties